RFS Endorsement Process

 - Articulate your “why.”
 We endorse candidates who are able to explain why they got into the race and their positive vision for their community.

-- Campaign plans focused on voter contact.
+- Campaign plans focused on voter contact (*please note, we understand this might look different because of the COVID pandemic).
 RFS believes that campaigns are won by having one-on-one conversations with voters.

 - Heart & hustle.
 In many cases our candidates are not the top fundraisers, but they will care the most and be the hardest workers.
 We support candidates who will do whatever it takes (within reason and 100% within the constraints of the law) to win their elections and do their absolute best each and every day.
 Our candidates are on Team “Get Shit Done.”